Gemini Air Cargo: History

 However, in the early summer of 2008 Gemini filed again for bankruptcy protection.
-The reasons were to be found in the sudden oil price increase that hit hard the thirsty McDonnell Douglas DC-10-30F fleet and the economic crisis of 2008.
+The reasons were to be found in the sudden oil price increase that hit hard the thirsty McDonnell Douglas DC-10-30F fleet and the 2008 financial crisis.

 Gemini Air Cargo ceased operations the evening of August 12, 2008, and the airline later confirmed that month it was in liquidation.

 As of December 2008, Gemini Air Cargo was purchased by Gemini Worldwide Holdings LLC with plans to start a new cargo/passenger service as Gemini Worldwide Airways.
 Operations have not started as of mid 2015.

 Destinations

 Gemini Air Cargo operated the following scheduled flights (as of January 2005):